Data-Driven Modeling Approaches for Optimal Control and Control Co-Design of Floating Offshore Wind Turbines

+Finally, in the third study, we tested how amenable the DFSM is to a simple multi-objective control co-design, with the goal of identifying a design that balances conflicting objectives of \DEL{} and power quality, measured as the standard deviation of the generator speed.
+The plant variable for this study is simply the column spacing of the floating platform.
+This study was designed to showcase the effectiveness of the DFSM even when it needs to be updated for different $\bm{x}_c$.
+We present a way to quickly update the DFSM for different plant designs.
+We use a nested approach to solve the problem, in which the outer loop updates the plant design serially, and the inner loop carries out the multi-objective optimization study.
+Using this approach, we show that the DFSM can be used to identify a point that satisfies the trade-off between these two points.

 In addition to the data-driven modeling approaches discussed in this study, other novel approaches must also be tested for their efficacy in modeling the system response.
-Models such as deep state space models (DSSM)~\cite{Gedon2021, Pillonetto2025}, an approach combining techniques from systems identification and deep learning, are an example of these approaches that can be used to approximate the system for the use cases discussed in this article.
+Models such as deep state space models (DSSM)~\cite{Gedon2021, Pillonetto2025}, an approach combining techniques from systems identification and deep learning, are examples of these approaches that can be used to approximate the system for the use cases discussed in this article.
 Additionally, networks such as continuous-time echo state networks (CTESN) or neural ordinary differential equations~(nODE), also offer an approach to model continuous-time systems~\cite{anantharaman2020, Roberts2022, Chen2018}.
 Improvements could also be made to the DFSM approach presented in this study.
 For example, the DFSM approach presented in this article could also be augmented with other nonlinear data-driven modeling approaches to predict quantities like the tower-base moment accurately.
 The efficacy of the DFSM approach in predicting a wider set of states and outputs must also be investigated further.

-Additionally, the possibility of constructing the DFSM using shorter simulations must also be investigated.
+Finally, future research could focus on investigating approaches to extend the methodology presented here to create low-fidelity models of other systems as well.
+Utilizing data from real systems to construct low-fidelity models could also be explored.